olean-b/DIY-Projects/ESP8266/NodeMCU/GarageDoorMQTT/README.md

 #  GarageNodeMCU on MQTT
-MQTT driven Garage door (with temperature and humidity sensor)
+MQTT driven Garage door (with temperature and humidity sensor).

 ### To-Do: